JoelDewey/backup-tools/app/backup-tools/README.md

   five minutes.
 * `INCR_EXCLUDE_FILE_PATH`: The path to a file with patterns of files for `rsync` to exclude.
 Please refer to the `rsync` `man` pages for details on the `--exclude-from=` option, which is what this variable configures.
+* `INCR_DESTINATION_OWNER`: The owner ID/name to use for the backup; passed directly as `rsync --chown=owner:group`.
+Requires root access in the container.
+* `INCR_DESTINATION_GROUP`: The group ID/name to use for the backup; passed directly as `rsync --chown=owner:group`.
+Requires root access in the container.